 7. Learning about interesting historical facts and stories that we didn’t care about until we lived through them!
 You know what I am talking about!
 How many of you did not enjoy history in school?
 Now how many of you are watching documentaries about history and saying, “I remember that!
 I was there!”??

 8. Reading all the books and watching all the movies we missed when we didn’t have time during our earlier years.
 I saved many of my favorite VHS tapes for later when I had more time to watch them.
 Yes, I bought a VHS player just for them from a thrift store!)
+Unfortunately I had to throw out most of the VHS tapes because they were taking up space on my shelves.

 9. Going to visit our kids’ homes for holidays and not having to rush around trying to clean up our homes for guests.
 Also not having to prepare a meal for them, when I hardly ever cook now.
 Not that I mind it but I am not as young nor am I as good a cook as I used to be.
 But still there lurks the desire to feed my children!!